KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

    Table 2.1: Knowage Role Types.

-From now on we suppose the reader has a role of type ìEnd userî.
+From now on we suppose the reader has a role of type ‚ÄúEnd user‚Äù.
 If some grants are optional for this role we will state it.

-2.2 Main menu
+Main menu
 -------------

 Knowage Menu gives you access to documents, data and all the